Introduction to Facial Fat Transfer

 Our goal is to restore your confidence and make you feel refreshed.

-Medically reviewed by Mr David Gateley MA, FRCS, FRCS (Plast), GMC number 2939470 on 2 July, 2025.
+This page was medically reviewed by Mr David Gateley MA, FRCS, FRCS (Plast), GMC number 2939470 on 04 June 2026.